christinaheinze/latent-linear-adjustment-autoencoders/README.md

 ## Installing dependencies

-You need Python 3.7.
-All dependencies are specified in ``requirements.txt``.
-To create a virtual environment and install them, run:
+You need at least Python 3.7.
+The dependencies are managed with [``poetry``](https://python-poetry.org/).
+To create a virtual environment and install them using poetry, run:

 ```
-virtualenv --no-site-packages venv
-. venv/bin/activate
+python -m virtualenv env
+source env/bin/activate
-pip install -r requirements.txt
+pip install poetry
+poetry install
 ```

 ## Data